Intent

 Curriculum Enrichment – How do we link with other subjects and offer experiences?

 Taking teaching beyond the classroom allows the subjects to be enhanced.
-Trips are offered in order to achieve this with year 7 having visited the two museums in the town centre to look at Medieval Life whilst year 9 have the opportunity to go to the First World War Battlefields.
-Geography makes use of the local area to deliver the crucial fieldwork requirements.
+Trips are offered to achieve this with opportunities to visit the Tower of London, the Great War Huts and the Norwich Castle Keep.
+Geography makes use of the local area to deliver the crucial fieldwork requirements and utilises places such as the SeaLife Centre at Hunstanton to focus on conservation.

 Throughout Humanities links are created which complement each discipline.
 There are also links with other subjects.
-For English History provides context for various texts with closely aligned links with regard to literacy.
+For English History provides context for various texts with closely aligned links with regards to literacy.
 Key aspects of Maths are reiterated in Geography whilst Science is supported through the curriculum in Humanities and in turn it provides support for History at GCSE.
 Away from core, Geography will explore concepts like sustainability which complements Technology.